lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-05-no-meeting-thursdays.md

 Maybe teams are not organised around the flow of value to the customer.
 Or is it that the team is meeting one stakeholder after the other?
 It may be that too many projects are underway at the same time and there are no work-in-progress (WIP) limits.

+Peter Block says:

-> Transformation comes more from pursuing profound questions than seeking practical answers. - Peter Block
+> Transformation comes more from pursuing profound questions than seeking practical answers.

 When the underlying problems are fixed, meetings that don't need to happen, whether right now or at all,